Centipede Knifefish

 Foods and Feeding

 The Centipede Knifefish are carnivores.
-This is a species that prefers smaller fresh or frozen foods such as bloodworms or brine shrimp.
+In the wild they are nocturnal, when the sun sets and throughout the night they feed on small crustaceans and larvae.
+In the aquarium this is a species that prefers smaller fresh or frozen foods such as bloodworms or brine shrimp.
 They may eventually be trained to eat freeze dried foods but will most likely never eat any type of flake food.
+They are very sensitive to motion and too much activity in the tank from hyper or aggressive tank mates will discourage them from coming out to feed.

 • Diet Type: Carnivore